regclient/regclient/docs/regsync.md

 ## Configuration File

-The `regsync` configuration file is yaml formatted with the following layout:
+The `regsync` configuration file is yaml formatted with the following example layout:

 ```yaml
 x-sched-a: &sched-a "15 01 * * *"